|

 3.1.2.7.
 Income Distribution

+The commune provides all its residents with incomes as a measure of their guarantee of existence.
+All residents of the commune are involved in the system of income distribution with the exception of workers in private companies because they retain the realized profit.
+Private companies pay taxes like they do today.
+These taxes belong to the people of the commune.
+They are used, among other things, for the salaries of all the inhabitants of the commune.
 Distribution of joint operating results represents a problem in all forms of relations in production, as each worker aspires for a larger share in the distribution of a collectively produced commodity.
 In authoritative systems of economic operation the manager regulates the distribution.
 The manager is an authority who in the broadest sense assesses the work burden of the work posts and determines, on the grounds of established productivity, the level of workers' incomes.
-The manager is privileged by his status and easily makes decisions to his own favour and to the detriment of the workers.
+The manager is privileged by their status and easily makes decisions to their own favour and to the detriment of the workers.
 Unjust differences in the distribution of operating results always create tensions in the process of production, which are harmful for the production and bring inconveniences to the society.
 In the proposed system where the means of production are in the communal shareholding-social, or humanistic form of ownership, distribution of collective operating results is performed by distribution of income.
 The level of income of each worker is based on the price of work and realized productivity.
 The level of income can be determined by a coefficient with the following formula:

 C-Income = (Work price) x C-income_W x C-income_E x C-income_C Work price = (Value of past labour) x (Value of current labour)